Early and Late-Onset OCD: when it develops and why

 Late-onset OCD usually occurs in late teen and early adulthood.
 Unlike early-onset OCD, there is an equal number of males and females who experience late-onset OCD.
 Symptoms with late-onset OCD can develop suddenly and have ordinary signs of severity.
 However in my experience as an OCD therapist when we really take a look at past behaviors we often see OCD present through the lifespan but maybe it is just not as strong.

-The research shows that young adults have a time period where OCD can develop however as an OCD therapist I see people who develop OCD at all stages in life.
+The research shows that young adults have a time period where OCD can develop however as an OCD therapists we see people who develop OCD at all stages in life.
 I have worked with many clients at different stages of their lives that developed OCD later in life.
 Some clients are in their 30’s 40’ 50’s even 60’s.
 But with each of those clients we found OCD symptoms that started earlier but they just were minor and did not cause much distress.
-Often an increase in symptoms can be associated with a trigger or in response to a traumatic life event.
+Often, an increase in symptoms can be associated with a trigger or in response to a traumatic life event.
 With late-onset OCD, there is a higher rate of anxiety and depression disorders.

 The Treatment Options for Early-Onset OCD and Late-Onset OCD

 Depending on the severity of your OCD and how long you have been dealing with the symptoms, you may need a longer-term or ongoing type of treatment.
-When working with an OCD therapist there will be an action plan created to help overcome OCD.
+When working with an OCD therapist, there will be an action plan created to help overcome OCD.

 Exposure and response prevention, ERP for Early-Onset OCD and Late-Onset OCD

-ERP therapy is the gold standard for treatment of OCD.
+ERP therapy is the gold standard for the treatment of OCD.
 ERP is a powerful form of therapy to fight OCD.
 Working with an ERP therapist is the best way to start to take back your life.
 No matter when it started we know what and how to treat OCD!
 Depending on the severity of your OCD and how long you have been dealing with the symptoms, you may need a longer-term or ongoing type of treatment.
-When working with an OCD therapist there will be an action plan created to help overcome OCD.
+When working with an OCD therapist, there will be an action plan created to help overcome OCD.

 How to get OCD treatment in San Diego?